martinhbramwell/Meteor-CI-Tutorial/ProductionLogging/doc/Bunyan_Server_Side_OnlyLogging.md

 });
 ```

-   ... save, and observe the command line logs and the browser console.
+   ... save, and observe the command line logs and the browser console..

 <!-- B -->]